platformatic/platformatic/docs/reference/service/introduction.md

 If you're only interested in the features available in Platformatic Service, you can simply switch `platformatic` with `@platformatic/service` in the `dependencies` of your `package.json`, so that you'll only import fewer deps.

 You can use the `plt-service` command, it's the equivalent of `plt service`.

+## TypeScript

+To generate the types for the application, run `platformatic db types`.